Battle of the Isère River: Battle

 Bituitus again lined up for battle in August of 121 BC against the united Roman forces of Fabius Maximus and Ahenobarbus with a massive army, positioning it at the confluence of the Isère and Rhône rivers near modern-day Valence, where they meet with the Cemennus Mountains.
 So unimpressed was the Arverni king with the size of the combined Roman army which had appeared to face him that he declared it "would scarcely suffice to feed the dogs that were with his army".
 Strabo places the number of Roman soldiers at less than 30,000.

 Few specifics are known about the ensuing Battle of the Isère River.
 According to Orosius, the Gauls had assembled an army numbering 180,000 men, although this claim seems implausibly large.
 Strabo puts the number of Gauls as high as 200,000.
 It may be assumed that many of the same Roman war elephants which were employed in the previous overwhelming victory at the Battle of Vindalium were used in the same fashion against the Gauls.
 Appian writes that Fabius, who had sustained an injury shortly before the battle, continued to lead his troops during the fighting, urging his men on while being borne on a litter, sometimes even rising and hobbling around, supported by them.
 Pliny adds that Fabius was also afflicted during the battle by a quartan ague, which he 'got rid of' during the action, though this was perhaps the same 'wound' Appian wrote of.

 Orosius, in the most vivid extant ancient description of the battle, writes as follows:

-It is clear that that the Arverni horde, crossing to the left bank of the Rhône, found themselves fighting with their backs against the water, a reality which undoubtedly contributed to their defeat.
+It is clear that the Arverni horde, crossing to the left bank of the Rhône, found themselves fighting with their backs against the water, a reality which undoubtedly contributed to their defeat.
 The panic following the initial breaking of their lines as their soldiers turned, rushing to cross back over the river, can be imagined, and was perhaps the most significant factor leading to the totality of their defeat.
 So, despite the Romans being far outnumbered in battle, their victory was complete.
 Orosius mentions that the Gauls lost some 150,000 men, although this figure is likely exaggerated.
 Livy records the Gallic losses at the slightly more conservative number of 120,000 killed, while Pliny claims 130,000 killed.
 Appian states that Roman losses numbered only 15 men.